 Under the slider switches are 3 form fields where you can enter the nicknames for your ABC schedules using an on-screen keyboard.
 These will then appear in the headers on the various schedule screens to jog your memory as to what each preset represents.

-The footer here shows your current Default zone which you assigned using the e.g. "Alexa, the default zone is the Livingroom" command.
+The screen's footer shows your current Default zone if you assigned one using the e.g. "Alexa, the default zone is the Livingroom" command.

 Choose your preferred arrangement